 The best shots often come from open minds and surprising moments…

 Aside from being flexible, be safe.
 The most important thing on this list is to research newborn photography safety before you start.
 Many traditional poses are actually composites with spotters and safeguards in place so the baby is out of harms way.
 Lastly, don’t give up.
 I remember the first time I went snowboarding, when I got back, before I could open my mouth, my friend said I need to do it 5 more times before I decide to give up, that the learning curve is steep and that it gets easier.
 The same is true for newborn photography.
 My first session left me feeling very defeated, but I’m glad I got back up and did it again (and again and again)…and hopefully this list removes some of your growing pains.

-In addition to this tutorial, if you want all the info you need in one simple package where you can have lifetime access make sure to check out our brand new Newborn Photography Workshop for the On-Location Photographer which Cole and I have spent months putting together all the necessary knowledge & tools to be adequately prepared for the lovely world of photographing newborns.
-For a limited time, all workshop participants also will get Cole’s Essential Newborn Lightroom Collection Presets, the Pricing & Positioning Yourself for Success pricing handbook, exclusive discounts & a whole lot more.
-You can click here below to see more workshop details.
+In addition to this tutorial, if you want all the info you need in one simple package with lifetime access, check out our Newborn Photography Workshop for the On-Location Photographer which Cole and I have spent months putting together all the necessary knowledge & tools to be adequately prepared for the lovely world of photographing newborns.
+For a limited time it’s priced at only $119 ($347 value) and all workshop participants also will get Cole’s Essential Newborn Lightroom Collection Presets, the Pricing & Positioning Yourself for Success pricing handbook, exclusive discounts & a whole lot more.
+Click below to see the workshop details.